nahusznaj/nahusznaj.github.io/_posts/projects/2018-06-07-exploration-scholarships.md

 ### Distribution of total applications, awards and the success rate per year

 First, I would like to plot for each year the total number of applications (successful and unsuccessful), awards and the associated success rate.
 This will give a first impression of the distribution of scholarships.
-Subsequent analysis shall be comapred against this one in order to draw stronger conclusions.
+Subsequent analysis shall be compared against this one in order to draw stronger conclusions.